jkh400/random99/README.md

 # Leantime

 Leantime is a project management application built for small  teams and startups.
-It povides a very intuitive user interface, that helps users with different kind of tasks and activities.
+It povides a very intuitive user interface, that helps users with different kind of project management tasks and activities.

 ## Features: ##